exasol/error-catalog/doc/design.md

 ### Content Design Separation
 `dsn~content-design-separation~1`

-We split the css into a separate file.
+We split the CSS into a separate file.

 Covers: